-- The good feeling of serotonin is triggered by social dominance.
+- The good feeling of serotonin is triggered by social importance.
 No one likes to see this in themselves, but in the animal world it’s easy to see that social dominance promotes survival.
 Natural selection built a brain that rewards social dominance with the good feeling of serotonin.
-People get on each others' nerves because each brain tries to stimulate serotonin in ways that worked for it before.
+People get on each others’ nerves because each brain tries to stimulate serotonin in ways that worked for it before.

 - The good feeling of dopamine is triggered by finding what you seek.
-Old rewards do not stimulate dopamine in this brain we've inherited.
-It saves the great feeling of dopamine for new and improved rewards, which is why we huamsn are always seeking something.
+Old rewards do not stimulate dopamine in this brain we’ve inherited.
+It saves the great feeling of dopamine for new and improved rewards, which is why we huamns are always seeking something.

 Relationship and dating frustrations are often blamed on modern society, but monkeys had the same frustrations millions of years ago.
-Here are excerpts on the mammal brain’s response to couplehood from Habits of a Happy Brain, The Science of Positivity, and I, Mammal.
+Below are excerpts on the mammal brain’s response to couplehood from Habits of a Happy Brain, The Science of Positivity, and I, Mammal.
 (Click titles)